-A Proxy will be revoked by a Shareholder personally attending at the Meeting and voting their Common Shares.
-A Shareholder may also revoke their Proxy in respect of any matter upon which a vote has not already been held by depositing an instrument in writing (which includes an Proxy bearing a later date) executed by the Shareholder or by their authorized attorney in writing, or, if the Shareholder is a company, under its corporate seal by an officer or attorney thereof duly authorized, at the office of the transfer agent at one of Computershare's addresses set out above, the office of the Corporation (Attn: Kim Casswell) at Suite 501, 543 Granville Street, Vancouver, British Columbia, V6C 1X8 (or by fax to (+1) 604-688-1157) or the registered office of the Corporation at Northwest Law Group (Attn: Michael F. Provenzano), Suite 704, 595 Howe Street, Box 35, Vancouver, British Columbia V6C 2T5, Canada (or by fax to (+1) 604-687-6650) at any time up to and including the last business day preceding the date of the Meeting, or any adjournment thereof, or by depositing the instrument in writing with the Chairman of such Meeting, prior to the commencement of the Meeting or of any adjournment thereof.
+A Proxy will be revoked by a Shareholder personally attending at the Meeting and voting their Shares.
+A Shareholder may also revoke their Proxy in respect of any matter upon which a vote has not already been held by depositing an instrument in writing (which includes an Proxy bearing a later date) executed by the Shareholder or by their authorized attorney in writing, or, if the Shareholder is a company, under its corporate seal by an officer or attorney thereof duly authorized, to one of the following:

+Computershare as set out above

+Lara Exploration Ltd. Attn: Kim Casswell Suite 501, 543 Granville Street Vancouver, British Columbia, V6C 1X8 Canada or by fax to (+1) 604-688-1157 the Corporation's registered office Northwest Law Group Attn: Michael F. Provenzano Suite 704, 595 Howe Street, Box 35 Vancouver, British Columbia V6C 2T5 Canada or by fax to 1-866-687-5792 at any time up to and including the last business day preceding the date of the Meeting, or any adjournment thereof, or by depositing the instrument in writing with the Chairman of such Meeting, prior to the commencement of the Meeting or of any adjournment thereof.
 VIFs may only be revoked in accordance with their specific instructions.